Are you wondering if your students or children should be learning in bean bag chairs? The answer might surprise you!

 The very first bean bag chair came out in 1969, and since then, they’ve become one of the most popular ways for kids to watch television, read comics, play video games, and more.
-These ultra-comfortable chairs are usually associated with relaxing and hanging out.
-However, the evidence shows that they can also be great for studious situations.
+These ultra-comfortable chairs are usually for relaxing and hanging out.
+However, the evidence shows that they can also be great for academic situations.

 If you’ve been avoiding bean bag chairs for kids who need to learn, you might want to reconsider.
 In this guide, we’ll give you the information you need to decide if these chairs are a good fit for your classroom or daycare.